Macqueen Scholarship

 You must submit a complete application for admission to the PhD in Social Work research degree by the awards deadline.
 For further information on the application process, please see our how to apply page.

-The application to study is made via the University's online applications system EUCLID.
+The application to study for your PhD programme is made via the University's online applications system EUCLID.
 The application to study must be submitted at least 5 working days prior to the scholarship application deadline.
 This allows your University Username (UUN eg s1234567) to be activated in time for you to submit your scholarship application before its deadline.

 You must submit a full application by the deadline, including: